Last Updated on August 25, 2023 by rudyooms

 3. The hidden flow

-4. A small Summary and what’s coming
+4. A small Summary of what’s coming

 To give a small summary from blog posts 1 and 2 combined: The policyconsistencyensurerjob will make sure that the refresh schedule will be triggered to make sure that accidentally deleted EPM policies will be reapplied/refreshed on the device (even when the device is offline!).
 This background job is executed every 15 minutes and will be retried a maximum of 5 times.

 The next blog post will zoom in on something that caught my eye when first looking at MMP-C and the WinDC.
-The WcosCheckin I noticed when the device was checking in to the MMP-C infrastructure service to fetch the latest EPM Policies
+The WcosCheckin I noticed when the device was checking in to the MMP-C infrastructure service to fetch the latest EPM Policies.

 Conclusion